4 Natural (and Powerful!) Ways to Boost Your Energy

 Did you know that trillions of bacteria in your digestive system contribute to overall energy?
 Poor diet, excessive antibiotic use, and toxic overload can damage your gut and the helpful bacteria it harbours.
 Support your gut bacteria by eating fibrous foods like vegetables, beans, and legumes.
 You can also take probiotic supplements and get probiotics by eating fermented foods like this sauerkraut.

-Some of my favourite nutrient-dense foods are seaweed and raw natural cacao.
+Some of my favourite nutrient-dense foods are medicinal congee, seaweed and raw natural cacao.
 These foods are loaded with energy-supporting compounds, vitamins, and minerals and can be easily added to your next meal.

 Use adaptogen herbs.
 Adaptogens are a class of herbal medicines that help protect the body from stress.
-Adaptogens balance, support, and calm the body’s stress response systems, allowing you to adapt to a changing environment.
+Adaptogens balance, support, and calm the body’s stress-response systems, helping you adapt to a changing environment.
 They are also among the safest herbal medicines, especially for long-term use.
 I recommend checking with your healthcare provider before any new health regimen.

 Two common adaptogen herbs that can be used for low energy are reishi mushroom and Ashwagandha.
 These herbal medicines are considered tonic herbs and adaptogens because they help you regain energy when you’re depleted or exhausted.
 Reishi and Ashwagandha are nourishing and calming, so even though they boost your energy, they won’t make you feel wired or cause an energy crash later.